buzztaiki/emacs-eclim/README.md

         (global-eclim-mode)

 ## Usage
-To get started just lunch the eclim executable that the placed in your Eclipse installation directory.
+To get started just lunch the eclim executable that the installer placed in your Eclipse directory.

 ### Projects
 The easiest way to manage your eclipse projects in emacs is to use the `eclim-manage-projects` command.
 This opens up a new buffer containing all the projects of your eclipse workspace.